ActiveInferenceInstitute/Symposium/outputs/2025_symposium/Hongju_Pae/Hongju_Pae_curriculum.md

 ---

-I notice that several key fields about Hongju Pae's background, current Active Inference application, learning needs, challenges, and desired values are blank.
-To create a truly personalized and effective curriculum, I'll need more information about:

-1. Their academic/professional background
-2. Current understanding of Active Inference (if any)
-3. Specific learning goals and objectives
-4. Particular challenges they're facing
-5. How they plan to apply Active Inference
-6. Their preferred learning style
-7. Time availability and commitment level
-8. Technical/mathematical background
-9. Domain of application
-10. Prior experience with related concepts

-Would you be able to provide these details?
-This would allow me to:

-1. Calibrate the technical level appropriately
-2. Select relevant examples and applications
-3. Structure the learning path optimally
-4. Choose appropriate tools and resources
-5. Design suitable practical exercises
-6. Set realistic timelines and milestones
-7. Identify the most relevant advanced topics
-8. Suggest appropriate community connections
-9. Recommend specific implementation strategies
-10. Create targeted assessment methods

-Once you provide these details, I can design a highly customized curriculum that:
-- Builds on their existing knowledge
-- Addresses their specific challenges
-- Focuses on their areas of interest
-- Aligns with their learning style
-- Meets their practical needs
-- Provides relevant examples from their domain
-- Sets achievable goals and milestones
-- Offers appropriate support resources

-Would you please share more information about Hongju Pae's background and learning objectives?
+I notice that several key pieces of information about Hongju Pae's background, current applications, learning needs, challenges, and desired outcomes are missing.
+To create a truly personalized and effective curriculum, I'll need these details.

+For now, I can provide a structured framework that we can refine once we have more information:

+1. **ASSESSMENT OF CURRENT LEVEL**
+- Request a self-assessment questionnaire covering:
+  * Mathematics background (statistics, calculus, linear algebra)
+  * Programming experience
+  * Prior exposure to Bayesian inference
+  * Domain expertise
+  * Current understanding of Active Inference

+2. **PERSONALIZED LEARNING PATH**
+Will be customized based on:
+- Academic/professional background
+- Learning style preferences
+- Specific application domain
+- Available time commitment
+- Access to computational resources

+Would you be able to provide more information about Hongju Pae's:

+1. Professional/academic background
+2. Current work or research domain
+3. Specific goals for learning Active Inference
+4. Time availability for learning
+5. Current technical skills
+6. Preferred learning style
+7. Access to computational resources
+8. Primary application area of interest

+This information would allow me to:
+- Target the appropriate mathematical depth
+- Select relevant application examples
+- Structure the pace and sequence of learning
+- Choose appropriate tools and resources
+- Design suitable practical exercises
+- Set realistic milestones

+Would you be able to provide any of these details so I can create a more tailored curriculum?